apache/incubator-hugegraph-computer/.github/PULL_REQUEST_TEMPLATE.md

 ## Purpose of the PR

-- close: xxx  <!-- or use "fix: xxx", "xxx" is the link of related issue -->
+- close #xxx  <!-- or use "fix #xxx", "xxx" is the ID-link of related issue, e.g: close #257 -->

 <!--
 Please explain more context in this section, clarify why the changes are needed.